almoraya/github-tempspaces-demo/README.md

-# Sparkify goes big: Data Warehousing with Redshift
+# Sparkify shifts from Data Warehouse to Data Lake

 Sparkify, a startup with a new streaming app, has recently seen an increase in its customer base and song database system.
 After discussions with an IT consulting firm, the company has decided to move not only its operations to the cloud but also its data warehouse to a data lake.
 Sparkify hopes this will not only reduce costs, but also allow it to scale flexibly to meet its business needs.